 Generally speaking, no. You must book a vacation package (room and tickets) in order to add the dining plan to your trip.
-The only exceptions to this are if you are a Disney World annual passholder or Disney Vacation Club member.
+The only exceptions to this are if you are a Disney World annual passholder or Disney Vacation Club member (or rent DVC points).
 If you fall into either of these exceptions, you can add one of the dining plans to your room-only reservation.

 Can I add the dining plan once I arrive at Disney World?